thc2cat/go-policyd/README.md

 # ![lock](contrib/24-security-lock.png) go-policyd : Postfix Policyd Rate limiter

-go-policyd project purpose is to limit spam emission sent via authenticated user with postfix when phishing succeeds.
+go-policyd project purpose is to limit spam volume emission sent via authenticated user with postfix when phishing succeeds.

 This daemon has been written from a existing policyd daemon : [polka](https://github.com/SimoneLazzaris/polka)